ianlewis/kay/docs/source/session.rst

 Purging old sessions
 --------------------

+If you use ``GAESessionStore``, you should delete expired old session data.
 There is a view for purging old sessions at ``kay.sessions.views.purge_old_sessions``.
 This view is bound to the URL ``/sessions/purge_old_sessions`` by default.
 If you want to purge old session data, you need to call this view by cron or something